 By baking and decorating with our kids/ grand kids our lines of communication are on a different level, than any electronic game can give.
 So please get baking, get making and get creating.

 I work full time in my cake and cake school business.
-Bake and make everything and also teach a large array of classes.

 However none of this would be achievable without great support from my husband and son for their delivering and carpentry skills (and cake sampling!)